-You can give definitely cookies to a baby or toddler when they are this easy and innocent.
-Just 5 simple ingredients.
-No sugar, no honey, just whole grains and fruit and peanut butter.
+You can give definitely cookies to a baby or toddler when they are as easy and innocent as this recipe.

 Peanut butter has been given the OK for babies under 1 by the American Academy of Pediatrics, but talk to your doctor if you have concerns or a history of food allergies.
 In fact, talk to your doctor in general about introducing foods.

-Also, you could certainly switch out the peanut butter and use almond butter or another nut butter in its place.
-They are pretty forgiving.
+- You can certainly switch out the peanut butter and use almond butter or another nut butter in its place if you'd like.

-And the best part is knowing exactly what you’re giving your little one.
+And the best part of making homemade baby cookies is knowing exactly what you're giving your little one.
 You control the ingredients.

-I made these baby cookies for both of my children and continued making them well into the toddler years.
-They work as a snack and even as breakfast.
+I made these baby cookies for both of my children and have continued making them well into the toddler years.
+They work as a snack and even as a fun breakfast.
+I find myself reaching for one at ALL times of day.

 - 2 very ripe bananas, mashed